 In the Picnic-Style Drive-In model, fans drive directly to the viewing area through a main grounds entrance and are then parked into the section that they purchased a ticket for by following signage and then the direction of on-site parking staff; mostly on a first-come, first-served basis.
 This will drive fans to the site well in advance of the flying time which is anticipated currently to be around 1:00 PM.
-Special reserved areas for VIP customers and guests as well as the front row of each section will likely be sold as reserved spots.
-These fans will either be allowed to enter by an exclusive gate and/or earlier than the general viewing public.
+Special reserved areas for VIP customers and guests will be allowed to enter & leave via an exclusive gate and/or earlier than the general viewing public.

 All vehicles will be parked facing "away" from the air show performance line and runway.
 Through the experience gained by other drive-in air shows held in the fall of 2020, we have learned that this “tailgate” format is a preferred orientation for vehicles for viewing.
 The back of a pickup truck can be used as a viewing stand or the raised gate on a minivan or SUV can provide shade as well as effective speakers to listen to the radio show’s announcer.